Sustainable savings, from concept to reality

 However, both in France and around the world, demand has not translated into concrete results.
 According to an Odoxa-BNP Paribas-B-Smart study carried out in 2021, 72% of French savers want their savings to meet at least one of three objectives: boost the economy, create jobs, and foster the ecological transition.
 Yet, according to an Ifop study in 2020, only 5% of French consumers have already invested in responsible savings solutions.

-projects chosen by investment funds are subject to specific extra financial criteria, which are quantified, monitored and measured.
+« Projects chosen by investment funds are subject to specific extra financial criteria, which are quantified, monitored and measured. »

 The primary challenge for players in this sector is thus to increase awareness and explain how, today, our savings can both constitute a profitable investment and contribute to positive actions for the environment and society.

 Put simply, responsible savings means that, after rigorous financial analysis, projects chosen by investment funds are subject to specific extra financial criteria, which are quantified, monitored and measured.
 The aim is to assess and measure the real impact of these projects on the environment, climate and/or society, while monitoring their progress and demonstrating that their financial performance is not lacking.
-Indeed, the long-term profitability and financial stability of these investments have been shown by numerous international sector studies1.
+Indeed, the long-term profitability and financial stability of these investments have been shown by numerous international sector studies.
 Their conclusion is clear: A sustainable and responsible economy is gaining resilience and strength.

 In looking for more meaningful actions, savers are also in need of advice from banks and insurance companies to choose responsible savings solutions that precisely meet their needs and values.